NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/dicomweb-server/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

+* Develop easy to install and test recipes / scripts
+* Compare functionality and performance with other DICOMweb implementations
+* Brainstorm about non-standard extensions of utility to the community
+  * search by reference (e.g. find all segmentations of this image)
+  * extract cohorts by tag (e.g. find all CTs with .5mm pixel spacing)
+  * represent workflow state (e.g. give list of all studies that do not have manual segmentations)

 ## Approach and Plan